jimfim/Redis.Stream.Subscriber/README.md

 docker run -it -v .:/app/:z -w /app mcr.microsoft.com/dotnet/sdk:3.1 bash
 ```

-### Redis
+### The very easy way
-this repo contains a docker-compose file with a sample redis setup you can use to run the example clients in this solution
+this repo contains a docker-compose file that will build and run the sample applications along with a redis instance you can use to run the sampel clients in this solution

 ```bash
 docker-compose up